jessicachen01/Meteorological_Data_Anomaly_Detection/index.md

   <img width="80%" height="auto" src="resources/fig4.png">
 </p>
 <p align="center">
-The base prediction model is adpapted from autoregressive model which consider about the correlation of multiple viariant.
+The base prediction model is adpapted from vector autoregression (VAR) model which consider about the correlation of multiple viariant.
 For our task, the variants are data from nearby stations.
 As shown in above figure,  as the window sliding, if the data of target station is out of the range of the threshold, it would be considered as abnomal data, otherwise as the normal data.
 </p>